top of page

 Should men with prostate cancer avoid dairy?

 No, you don’t have to.
-Current evidence does not show that dairy foods are a major driver of prostate cancer outcomes.
+Current evidence does not suggest that dairy foods are a major driver of prostate cancer outcomes.

-Dairy foods do not need to be avoided entirely and moderate amounts can fit comfortably within an overall healthy dietary pattern.
+If you choose to include dairy, moderate amounts can fit comfortably within an overall healthy dietary pattern.

 Does drinking milk increase prostate cancer risk?